$11,000 inc. GST

 Bay 2008 16.0 HH

-With his oldest progeny only five, Fastnet Rock’s extremely talented G1-winning son Foxwedge, the Champion Second Season Sire of his year, is a stallion that has so much more to offer and with his move to Victoria, the opportunities for not only local, but international breeders, are endless.
+With his oldest progeny only six, Fastnet Rock’s extremely talented G1-winning son Foxwedge, the Champion Second Season Sire of his year, is a stallion that has so much more to offer and with his move to Victoria, the opportunities for not only local, but international breeders, are endless.

 With G1 winners in three different countries, and success in a further 21, the progeny of Foxwedge have clearly shown their global appeal through his impressive looking, precocious yearlings, who continue to train on.

-James Price, General Manager Commercial at Woodside Park Stud said: “Foxwedge is a G1 winner who produces impressive stock that captures buyers’ attention.
-Coupled with this, his ability to get stakes horses (8.5%) will ensure his stock commands not only local but international appeal”
+James Price, CEO at Woodside Park Stud said: “Foxwedge is a G1 winner who produces impressive stock that captures buyers’ attention.
+Coupled with this, his ability to get stakes horses (8.3%) will ensure his stock commands not only local but international appeal”

-With his yearling selling up to $560,000, just shy of 40 stakes performers internationally and his consistent fertility, all are telling factors that will continue to see Foxwedge as a successful stallion well into the future.
+With his yearling selling up to $560,000, 44 stakes performers internationally and his consistent fertility, all are telling factors that will continue to see Foxwedge as a successful stallion well into the future.

-G1 Queen Of The Turf Stakes winner Foxplay as well as G1 Railway Stakes winner Volpe Veloce are both from the first south hemisphere crop of Foxwedge, while his G1 Pretty Polly Stakes winner Urban Fox is from the first northern hemisphere crop, highlighting his international appeal.
+G1 Queen Of The Turf Stakes winner Foxplay as well as G1 Railway Stakes winner Volpe Veloce are both from the first southern hemisphere crop of Foxwedge, while his G1 Pretty Polly Stakes winner Urban Fox is from the first northern hemisphere crop, highlighting his international appeal.

 A winner of the G2 Furious Stakes and G2 Tea Rose Stakes at 3, followed by the G2 Phar Lap Stakes and the Queen of The Turf at 4, Foxplay was the winner of the prestigious 2016 ATC Princess Series and was also Crowned 2017 Hunter Thoroughbred Breeders Champion Three Year Old Filly, while the New Zealand-based Volpe Veloce was the winner of her first seven career starts, with an overall career to date highlighted by 12 wins.
 Not only did she win the G1 Railway Stakes, but a further six black type race victories including the G2 Japan NZ Trophy in 2019.